dottorblaster/runtime-enforcer/docs/rfc/0004-crds-policy-lifecycle.md

 ## Binding a WorkloadPolicy
 A workload is protected by a WorkloadPolicy the usage of a unique label `security.rancher.io/policy: <policy-name>`.

-When the label is applied, a rollout could be triggered as follows:

-- Basic user -> use default k8s workload selectors -> everything works out of the box, no rollout required.
-- Advanced user (real production scenario) -> enforce a unique label on workloads and use this label as a selector -> a rollout could be required if the workload was initially created without the label

 Since the label is mandatory, we can rely on it to understand if a workload is covered by a policy or not.
+A rollout could be required if the workload was initially created without the label.

 ## Using the ImagePolicy to inherit rules from pre-made templates